 Everyone knows that the great Babe Ruth liked his booze, so it only makes sense that Cooperstown, in addition to the pageantry of baseball all around, would have a vibrant booze scene too.
-And let me tell you, you will not run out of alcohol in this one stop light town especially when it comes to Cooperstown baseball.
+And let me tell you, you will not run out of alcohol in this one stop light town especially when it comes to Cooperstown breweries.

 Putting it nicely, Cooperstown is a small town with a big drinking problem – and by problem, we mean options.
 The locals will joke with you about it, but they don’t mess around when it comes to partaking in adult drinks.

 We are sure there are some great hiking trails to explore, however, we chose to drink at the Cooperstown breweries instead.

 Short on Time?
 Here are the key takeaways:

 - Despite what Yelp tells you, there are truly only 5 breweries near Cooperstown

 - None of the breweries are actually IN town, so plan your ride accordingly so you can indulge in the great local beer

 - In our opinion, don’t miss Red Shed Brewery or Brewery Ommegang

 Psst!!
 In Cooperstown for the induction ceremony?
 Be sure to read our Guide to the Baseball Hall of Fame Induction Weekend.

 This post was originally posted in August 2018, but has been recently updated in June 2023.